mohamedissack/Pitch-app/README.md

 Getting started Prerequisites python3.8 virtual environment pip Cloning In your terminal:

-$ git clone https://github.com/mohamedissack/one-minute-pitch.git $ cd pitches Running the Application Install virtual environment using $ python3.8 -m venv --without-pip virtual
+1.$ git clone https://github.com/mohamedissack/one-minute-pitch.git $ cd pitches Running the Application Install virtual environment using $ python3.8 -m venv --without-pip virtual

-Activate virtual environment using $ source virtual/bin/activate
+2.Activate virtual environment using $ source virtual/bin/activate

 Download pip in our environment using $ curl https://bootstrap.pypa.io/get-pip.py | python Create a start.sh file in the root of the folder and add the following code: